All in All

 and baptised into the body of Christ by the Holy Spirit - for they have not mixed an inner heart faith with the factual truth.

-Whoever it may be can become a new creation in Christ, for whosoever believes that Jesus is the Messiah is born of God: and everyone that loves the Father Whosoever believes that Jesus is the Christ is begotten of God and the sure proof that we love the Father Who saved us is that we have a love for the whole body of Christ - a love for all believers who have been begotten of God and saved by grace through faith.
+Whosoever believes that Jesus is the Christ is begotten of God, and the sure proof that we love the Father Who saved us is that we have a love for the whole Body of Christ - a love for all believers who have been begotten of God and saved by grace through faith.

-He baptises us into the body of Christ, for it is by the power of one Spirit that we have all been baptised into one body, whether Jews or Gentiles, whether bondmen or free, and we have all been given to drink of one Spirit.
+He baptises us into the body of Christ, for it is by the power of one Spirit that we have all been baptised into one body, whether Jew or Gentile, whether bondmen or free, and we have all been given to drink of one Spirit.

-but were kept secret from before the foundation of the world -things concerning the Church, (which is the Body of Christ), and God's great, eternal plan of redemption.
+These were things concerning the Church (which is the Body of Christ), and God's great, eternal plan of redemption.

 The message of the cross is that Christ died and rose again so that all who believe on His name would not perish but have everlasting life - and those that believe in Him are united together with Christ and placed into the body of Christ.